CuyZ/NotiZ/Documentation/04-Notification/Email/Index.rst

 Layout
 ''''''

-You can choose the layout used for this email.
+A layout must be chosen for this email.
 This can be a custom one:

 .. code-block:: typoscript